mate-academy/react_people-table-advanced/README.md

 # React People Table (Advanced) - Filtering and Sorting

-This is a React application that consists of two pages and displays a table of people's information.
+This is a React application that has two pages and is built using technologies such as Router, TypeScript, JavaScript, REST API, and Bulma.
+The People page of the app displays a table of people's information that has been fetched from a server.
+The app provides a user-friendly interface that allows for sorting, selecting, and filtering the displayed data.
-It also provides the functionality to sort and filter the data using Router.

 ## Technologies